 As well as a composer, Kees Tazelaar is a historian, who has specialised in the early years of electronic music in the Netherlands and Germany.
 He has twice been the Edgard Varèse Guest Professor at the Technische Universität Berlin, where he earned his PhD in 2013 with the dissertation On the Threshold of Beauty: Philips and the Origins of Electronic Music in the Netherlands 1925–1965 (ISBN 978-94-6208-065-2).

-Guest lectures and workshops have been provided amongst others by: Mathew Adkins, Folkmar Hein, Konrad Boehmer, Christopher Ariza, Wouter Snoei, Alvin Lucier, Evan Parker, Sarah Nicolls, Richard Cavell, Kaija Saariaho, Douglas Kahn, Peter Evans, Cathy van Eck, Sergio Luque, Arne Deforce, Matthew Ostrowski, Gottfried Michael Koenig, Francisco Lopez, Larry Polansky, John Richards, James Dashow, Stefan Weinzierl, Daniel Teruggi, Erwin Roebroeks, Diemer de Vries, Lawrence Harvey, Edwin van der Heide, Barry Truax, Dario Sanfilippo, Nic Collins, Trevor Wishart and Horacio Vaggione.
+Guest lectures and workshops have been provided amongst others by: Mathew Adkins, Folkmar Hein, Konrad Boehmer, Christopher Ariza, Wouter Snoei, Alvin Lucier, Evan Parker, Sarah Nicolls, Richard Cavell, Kaija Saariaho, Douglas Kahn, Peter Evans, Cathy van Eck, Sergio Luque, Arne Deforce, Matthew Ostrowski, Gottfried Michael Koenig, Francisco Lopez, Larry Polansky, John Richards, James Dashow, Stefan Weinzierl, Daniel Teruggi, Erwin Roebroeks, Diemer de Vries, Lawrence Harvey, Ramón Gonzalez Arroyo, Edwin van der Heide, Barry Truax, Dario Sanfilippo, Nicholas Collins, Hillel Schwartz, Roberto Doati, Trevor Wishart and Horacio Vaggione.